TitusKI/CineFlix/README.md

 ## Roadmap 🗺️

+Our roadmap includes:

-- Recommendations based on user preferences
+- Recommendations based on user preferences 📜
-- Integration with social media platforms
+- Integration with social media platforms 📱

-We welcome any suggestions or ideas for additional features!
+We welcome your suggestions and feature requests!

 ## Contributing 🤝